GeoGeekSuite/.github/README.md

-# .github
+#GeoGeekSuite

-GeoGeekSuite is a collection of repositories that facilitate the deployment of Open Source GIS tools inside a Kubernetes cluster.
+is a collection of repositories that facilitate the deployment of Open Source GIS tools inside a Kubernetes cluster.